 Utica - ACC 208 Rome - PC 130

 Mohawk Valley Community College's co-curricular program is student directed and student oriented.
 Students decide on the kinds of clubs, organizations, activities, and special events that happen at MVCC.
 Students have the opportunity to turn their interests and dreams into reality.
 These experiences are valuable additions to a student's classroom education.
-Whether it is in one of our many clubs and student organizations, Student Congress, or service on a college committee, students learn skills to succeed; develop self-confidence, and build a strong sense of self-worth.
-The Student Activities Program at MVCC provides opportunities for learning not readily found in other areas:
+Whether it is in one of our many clubs and student organizations, Student Government, or service on a college committee, students learn skills to succeed; develop self-confidence, and build a strong sense of self-worth.
+The Student Government Program at MVCC provides opportunities for learning not readily found in other areas:

 • Intellectual and individual growth

 • Experience in planning events, activities and programs

 • Fiscal responsibility

 • Cultural, educational, recreational and social events